 top of page

-The results are paintings, sketches and photographs that pay homage to the synergies of the rhythms I discover in the contours of the landscape combined with the abstract qualities of the textures, light and shadow as they change through the seasons.
+The results are paintings, sketches and photographs that pay homage to the synergies of the rhythms he discovers in the contours of the landscape combined with the abstract qualities of the textures, light and shadow as they change through the seasons.

 Music

-Both walking and in the studio, music is important to my creative process; abstract paintings blend the sense of musicality I feel in the landscape itself with my inner landscape.
+Both walking and in the studio, music is important to his creative process; abstract paintings blend the sense of musicality he feels in the landscape itself with his inner landscape.

 Process

-Influences include Mark Bradford, Julie Mehretu, Joan Mitchell, Cy Twombly and Antoni Tàpies and my work speaks to the tradition of lyrical abstraction.
-Many paintings are suggestive of surfaces aged by the passage of time.
-I build these surfaces using my own techniques that include layering strips of linen or canvas and overlaying in mixed media, scratching and sanding back multiple times, resulting in a patina that suggests both the action of time and multiple stories interacting.
+He builds these surfaces using his own techniques that include layering strips of linen or canvas and overlaying in mixed media, scratching and sanding back multiple times, resulting in a patina that suggests both the action of time and multiple stories interacting.

 Textures and touch